ballerina-attic/stream-processing/README.md

 ### Writing unit tests

-In Ballerina, the unit test cases should be in the same package inside a folder named `tests`.
+In Ballerina, the unit test cases should be in the same module inside a folder named `tests`.
 When writing the test functions the below convention should be followed.
 - Test functions should be annotated with `@test:Config`.
 See the below example.
 ```ballerina
    @test:Config